hkz-aarvesen/resume/README.md

 - VB and Access
 - Sprites on C64
 - Smattering of COM, C++, C#
-- Took a Scala class, but it hasn't stuck
+- Took a Scala class, but it didn't stick

 ## This repo